Anna Karamanli: Political career

 Karamanli entered politics in 2006 as a member of the New Democracy party, first serving as a prefectural councillor from 2006 to 2010, when the Greek prefectures were abolished, and then deputy regional councillor of West Attica.
 She has been a member of the political committee of New Democracy in 2007.
 She was elected to the Greek parliament in the May 2012 elections as a representative of Athens B. She retained this seat in the June 2012, January 2015, and September 2015 elections.
 After her constituency was divided, she was elected as representative of the Athens C constituency in the 2019 Greek legislative election.

 In September 2014, Karamanli attracted media attention for a speech in Parliament in which she told the finance minister Gikas Hardouvelis, a member of her own government, to "go fuck himself."

 Personal life

 Karamanli married the Greek professional basketballer Michalis Romanidis, whom she met in the 1980s when they were both members of Aris Thessaloniki.
-They have two children, Stratis (born 1991) and Elisabet (born 2001).
+She has one child, Stratis (born 1991) with Michalis Romanides and another one Elisavet Kourtesis (2001).
 She is not related to former Greek Prime Minister Kostas Karamanlis.

 As of 2014, Karamanli was pursuing a PhD at the University of Peloponnese with a thesis on "The role of the media in combating violence."